MagnumOpusTrades/MagnumOpusTrades/README.md

 # 📘 Beginner's Guide to Investing

 > **Disclaimer**
-> This material is for educational purposes only and does not constitute financial, investment, or tax advice.
-Always do your own research before making any financial decisions.
-Speak with a licensed financial advisor or tax professional for guidance tailored to your situation.
+> The following outlines the tools I use for my own research and education.
+I’m sharing this for educational purposes only.
+It’s not financial, investment, legal, or tax advice, nor a recommendation to buy or sell anything.
+Always double-check any information yourself, as it might not be accurate.
+Past results don’t guarantee future ones, and investing involves risks.
+For advice tailored to your situation, consult a licensed financial or tax professional.

 ---